 - 1 egg beaten

-While crust chills, make filling.
+- While crust chills, make filling.
 In a large bowl, combine filling ingredients and stir until combined.
 Set aside.
+Preheat oven to 350 degrees.

 - You can use a store-bought crust in this recipe as well.
 Pie crust instructions can also be found here.